microsoft/onnxruntime-inference-examples/c_sharp/Snpe_EP/vgg16_image_classification/README.md

     The generated DLC file vgg16.dlc and vgg16_q.dlc can be found at $SNPE_ROOT/models/VGG/dlc/.

     The data kitten.raw can be found at $SNPE_ROOT/models/VGG/data/cropped.
 The synset.txt can be found at $SNPE_ROOT/models/VGG/data.
-The sample applicatioin use this raw file as input.
+The sample application use this raw file as input.

 5. Create ONNX model from DLC file